-Generally a party must have resided in Arizona with the minor children for at least 6 months; or the minor child must have been born in Arizona if the minor child is less than 6 months old.
+Generally a party must have resided in Arizona with the minor children for at least 6 months; or the minor child must have been born in Arizona if the child is less than 6 months old, before filing a petition to establish paternity, legal decision-making, parenting time, or child support.
 If you have questions regarding this requirement, see a lawyer before filing.